West Bakersfield Interchange

-Since the interchange is being designed relatively late, compared to other major California freeway interchanges, several design elements are incorporated to help alleviate traffic.
-Unlike the East Los Angeles and Orange Crush interchanges, the three Kern County interchanges will be widely spaced (between 1 and 2 mi) from one another.
-Also, local interchanges within 1 mi of it will transition onto their own parallel roads, and merge with the mainline after the main interchange.
+Since the interchange was designed relatively late compared to other major California freeway interchanges, several design elements were incorporated to help alleviate traffic.
+Unlike the East Los Angeles and Orange Crush interchanges, the three Kern County interchanges are widely spaced (between 1 and 2 mi) from one another.
+Also, local interchanges within 1 mi of it transition onto their own parallel roads, and merge with the mainline after the main interchange.

 History

 The western extension as well as the northern leg of the interchange were not constructed.
 It was delayed first by a four-year freeway construction moratorium imposed by Governor Jerry Brown (1977–81) and was followed by 25 years of opposition from the City of Bakersfield (1980–2005).

 In 2005, federal money was secured for the construction of several projects in the Bakersfield area, including construction of the southern leg of the interchange, connecting the Mojave Freeway to the Westside Parkway.
-This will also complete construction of the existing interchange, and provide improvements which will be incorporated into the future construction of the other two interchanges.
+This would also complete construction of the existing interchange, and provide improvements which will be incorporated into the future construction of the other two interchanges.
 The city would also drop its opposition to the project, with the city council voting to give Caltrans full control over it.
 The city would retain control over the construction of the Westside Parkway.

-Future

-Efforts are currently underway for the construction of the southern leg, as well as finishing the existing interchange.
 In 2005, $330 million was secured through the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) for the construction of the Centennial Corridor.
-The southern leg of the interchange is a part phase 3 of that project.
+The southern leg of the interchange is a part of Phase 3 of that project.
 However, the project was controversial since it displaced dozens of homes and businesses.

-The project is expected to be completed in fall 2022, but will not include ramps for southbound SR 99 traffic to directly transition to westbound SR 58, or eastbound SR 58 traffic to transition to northbound SR 99.
-These ramps would be a part of the SR 99/178 interchange, if constructed.
+The project was partially completed in October 2022, but did not include ramps for southbound SR 99 traffic to directly transition to westbound SR 58, or eastbound SR 58 traffic to transition to northbound SR 99.
+The connection to SR 99 and the whole interchange was originally scheduled to be completed in fall 2023, with the rest of SR 58 running on Rosedale Highway between Mohawk Street and SR 99 being transferred onto the completed connector.
+The Centennial Corridor was inaugurated on February 9, 2024, with a ceremonial bicycle ride, and officially opened to traffic on February 17, 2024.
+The project was originally scheduled to open in late 2023 but faced significant delays.